garysweaver/irie/README.md

 ##### Parent/Ancestor Class Definition Not Supported

-Don't subclass and include in the parent, that puts the class attributes into the parent which means they would be shared by the children and bad things can happen:
+Don't subclass and include in the parent, that puts the class attributes into the parent which means they would be shared by the children and bad things can happen.

+Don't do this:

     class ServiceController < ApplicationController
       include ::ActionController::Serialization